 Flow control in Python refers to the mechanisms that allow you to control the order in which statements are executed, based on certain conditions or repetitions.
 These controls allow programs to make decisions, repeat actions, or handle errors in a structured way.
 Python provides several structures for flow control.

-.
+Conditional statements in Python allow you to execute certain blocks of code based on whether a condition is True or False.
 These conditional statements are fundamental to control the flow of program execution.
-It enables decision-making within the code and helps to take different actions based on the conditions. if
+It enables decision-making within the code and helps to take different actions based on the conditions. if, if-else, if-elif-else are main conditional statements provided in Python.

-if
+if statement

-statement is used to test a condition.- If the condition evaluates to
+ifstatement is used to test a condition.- If the condition evaluates to

-, the code block within theif
+True, the code block within theifstatement is executed.

 if condition: